Athena-Learning-Assistant/Athena-Learning-Assistant/README.md

    - App sends requests to backend services hosted on GCP.

 2. **Backend Services**:
-   - Hosted on GCP Compute Engine or Cloud Functions.
+   - Hosted on Google Cloud Run or Cloud Functions.
    - Handles requests from the app, processes data, and communicates with the database.

 3. **Machine Learning Models**: